 Shields Student Homes Suspended from the Unipol Code

-The Chair of the Code Tribunal has suspended Shields Student Homes from membership of the Unipol Code pending a full Tribunal hearing which will take place soon.
-They are no longer an accredited supplier.
+The Chair of the Code Tribunal has suspended Shields Student Homes from membership of the Unipol Code on 19th January and they are no longer an accredited supplier.

 The decision to suspend membership has been taken because:

 six students have not received their deposits back at the end of their tenancies